vishvananda/graphpipe-go/cmd/graphpipe-tf/README.md

 Our build system can output images in three configurations:

 * *cpu* (default) - create an Ubuntu-based build for cpu inference.
 In this configuration, the BLAS backend is MKL.
-* *oraclelinux-cpu* - same as cpu, but using oraclelinux as a base image.
 * *gpu* - create an Ubuntu-based build for gpu inference.
 If no physical gpu is present, inference falls back to MKL cpu inference